Doctor Fate

 Doctor Fate (also known as Fate) is a superhero who appears in American comic books published by DC Comics.
-Created by Gardner Fox and Howard Sherman, the character first appeared More Fun Comics #55 (May, 1940) during the Golden Age of Comic Books.
+Created by Gardner Fox and Howard Sherman, the character first appeared in More Fun Comics #55 (May, 1940) during the Golden Age of Comic Books.
 Since his creation, several other characters have served as successor incarnations of the character within the mainstream DC Universe as legacy heroes, with each new version attempting to reinvigorate the character for contemporary audiences.
-As the original, he is sometimes also referred to as the Golden Age Doctor Fate.

-The original character's secret identity is archaeologist Kent Nelson who encountered a cosmic being named Nabu, a member of the Lords of Order, while accompanying his father in an archaeological expedition during his youth.
-Unwittingly leading to his father's death upon releasing Nabu, the cosmic being pities him and raises him as a sorcerer although various retellings differ in Nabu's intentions and how Nelson is trained.
-Gifted the Helmet of Fate and several other artifacts, he becomes the hero and agent of the Lords of Order, Doctor Fate.
-A major character featured in titles based upon several teams such as the Justice Society of America, Justice League International, and Justice League, and one of the foremost sorcerers in the DC Universe, Nelson's most reoccurring conflict is his gradual loss of personal agency to Nabu and its effects on his relationships with others, including his love interest Inza Nelson.

-Subjected to various comic book deaths, Nelson has been succeeded by several successors and often makes posthumous appearances with events in the past.
-The current successor, Egyptian-American grandnephew and apprentice Khalid Nassour, is depicted as the mainstream incarnation of Doctor Fate following Justice League Darks "Witching War" and "A Costly Trick of Magic" storylines.
+The original version is archaeologist Kent Nelson, whose encounter with Nabu, a cosmic being affiliated with the Lords of Order, transformed him into the sorcerous superhero, Doctor Fate, by granting him the famous Helmet of Fate.
+First training him out of pity of Kent following father's death during an excavation, various retellings reconceptualize Nabu's intents and method of training.
+As Doctor Fate, Kent became a founding member of the Justice Society of America and served in other superhero teams like the Justice League International.
+As the original (sometimes referred to as Golden Age Doctor Fate), Kent's most reoccurring conflict is his gradual loss of personal agency to Nabu and its effects on his interpersonal relationships, especially with his love interest, Inza Cramer.
+Since the 1980s, the original version has been subjected to various comic book deaths, with several other successors taking the role at times and Kent either eventually returning to the role in after revivals, making posthumous appearances in storylines, or being in supporting roles to other versions.
+After being killed off in a 2019 Justice League Dark storyline, he is permanently succeeded by the modern incarnation, Egyptian-American and medical practitioner Khalid Nassour.

-While not reaching the same levels of cultural recognition as Batman, Superman, or Wonder Woman, Doctor Fate remains one of DC Comic's most enduring and long-standing characters, known for its distinctive name and design.
-Nelson's Immortal Doctor Fate remain as one of the character's most popular runs.
-However, creators and critics alike have been critical of the character's associations to Egypt, orientalism, and Nabu's characterization in regards to Nelsons' agency.

-Doctor Fate has made many appearances in adaptations.
+While not reaching the same levels of cultural recognition as Batman, Superman, or Wonder Woman, Doctor Fate remains as one of DC Comic's most enduring and long-standing characters, known for their distinctive name and design.
+Being one of the earliest heroes created by DC Comics, the original's Immortal Doctor Fate remain as one of the character's most popular runs.
+However, creators and critics alike have been critical of aspects of the characters, including elements of orientalism, Nabu's characterization in regards to Nelson's agency, and the character's immense powers poising challenges in creating credible adversaries.
+Despite this, the original Doctor Fate has made many appearances in adaptations.
 Nelson first made his live-action debut in the television series Smallville, portrayed by Brent Stait.
 He also appears in the DC Extended Universe film Black Adam (2022), portrayed by Pierce Brosnan.
 The character appeared in the DC Animated Universe, voiced by George DelHoyo in the Superman: The Animated Series and Oded Fehr in Justice League and Justice League Unlimited.
-Several alternate versions of the character have been adapted in media, including original creations and those based on other published DC Comics characters.
+Several alternate versions of the character have also been adapted in media, including original creations and those based on other published DC Comics characters.